Ghana national football team: FIFA World Cup

-Ghana have qualified for 4 FIFA World Cup tournaments; 2006, 2010, 2014, and 2022.
-In 2006, it was the only African side to advance to the second round of the World Cup in Germany, and was the 6th nation in a row from Africa to progress beyond the group stages of the World Cup.
-It had the youngest team in the 2006 edition with an average age of 23 years and 352 days, and were praised for their improving performance.
-FIFA ranked it 13th out of the 32 countries who competed in the tournament.
+Ghana have qualified for 5 FIFA World Cup tournaments, in 2006, 2010, 2014, 2022 and 2026.
+In 2006, it was the only African side to advance to the second round in Germany, and was the sixth nation in a row from Africa to progress beyond the group stages of the World Cup.
+Ghana had the youngest team in the 2006 edition with an average age of 23 years and 352 days, and were praised for their improving performance.
+FIFA ranked Ghana 13th out of the 32 countries who competed in the tournament.

-In the 2010 World Cup, it progressed beyond the group stages of the World Cup in South Africa, and reached the quarter-finals where it was eliminated by Uruguay.
-It was defeated on penalty shootout after Luis Suárez hand-balled on the goal line into extra time, preventing a possible winning goal.
-Of the 32 countries that participated in the 2010 edition, FIFA ranked it 7th.
+In the 2010 World Cup, Ghana reached the quarter-finals where they were eliminated by Uruguay, after Luis Suárez's handball prevented a possible winning goal.
+Of the 32 countries that participated in the 2010 edition, FIFA ranked Ghana 7th.